 1/4 teaspoon lemon-pepper spice mix (see Recipe Note)

 For the salad:

 1 pound fingerling potatoes

 8 ounces green beans or haricot verts

-3 tablespoons unsalted butter, divided (melted or at room temperature) 3 (4 1/2 ounce) cans tuna packed in olive oil, drained
+3 4.5-ounce cans tuna packed in olive oil, drained

 4 large hard-boiled eggs, sliced

 For the dressing, combine the oil, vinegars, Dijon, and garlic in a blender or small food processor and blend until the dressing is thick and creamy (emulsified).
 Whisk in mustard powder, lemon-pepper seasoning, and a generous amount of salt and pepper.
 Taste and adjust vinegar, lemon-pepper seasoning, and salt to taste.

 This dressing will make more than you need for one salad; the remaining vinaigrette can be refrigerated a few weeks.